MF Global customers to get long-sought $520 mln

 Kent Jarrell, a spokesman for the trustee, said after the hearing that about 23,300 customers will be entitled to share in the payout, which is expected to begin by Nov.
 21. "A few hundred" accounts would remain frozen, he said.

-Federal prosecutors, the SEC and the Commodity Futures Trading Commission are investigating how MF Global collapsed in the seventh-largest U.S. bankruptcy.
+Federal prosecutors, the Securities and Exchange Commission and the Commodity Futures Trading Commission are investigating how MF Global collapsed in the seventh-largest U.S. bankruptcy.

-Late on Thursday, a source familiar with the investigation said regulators believe it's likely that MF Global transferred customer funds into accounts used by the firm.

-"That very well could be the case that the money was transferred into a broker dealer account and used from there, but we just don't know at this point," the source said.

 The U.S. Attorney's office in Manhattan has opened a grand jury probe into the missing funds.
 The CFTC has subpoenaed Bank of Montreal's Harris Bank unit for information about MF Global customer accounts, two people familiar with the matter said.